 I sent a bewildered Sgt.
 Evans to the Muncaster family home and pick up Robert’s sister, the part-time model, and her pleasant, soft-spoken mother, a retired history lecturer, the following morning.
 He was even more confused when I instructed him to take gloves and evidence bags to collect all the metal tools in the house for a closer examination.

 They waited over an hour to be interviewed as I wanted a psychiatrist present and Mrs. Muncaster politely insisted on waiting for her lawyer.
 Both were travelling from Manchester.
 I interviewed the women separately.
 Lucy, his sister, was a bad liar without her mother there to prompt her.
-There were tears in her eyes and voice and she didn’t look up from the table.
+There were tears and she didn’t look up from the table.
 The psychiatrist confirmed my suspicions in private after.

 Mrs. Muncaster was short, well-dressed, with a soft voice but stiffened as the questions progressed.
 She asked me if I knew what her family name meant in this community.
 I explained calmly that I had grown up here and understood perfectly.